 You'll be asked to provide some basic information about the bot: bot name, bot username, and an icon.
 These fields are end-user facing, so make them as descriptive as possible.
 Only the bot's first name will be shown when mentioned in messages, so try to avoid spaces in the bot name.
 The description will be shown to users if you submit your bot to the Webex App Hub.

 Once you've filled out the registration form click "Add Bot", and if everything goes smoothly you're all set!
 You'll be given an access token for the new bot.
 This access token will be used to authenticate your bot with the Webex REST API.

 The bot's access token will only be displayed once.
 Make sure to scroll down on the confirmation page, copy the token and keep it somewhere safe.
 If you misplace it, you can always generate a new one by finding the bot in My Webex Teams Apps and selecting "Regenerate Access Token" from the edit page.

 anchorResponding to Eventsanchor

 After creating a bot, you can use its access token with the Webex REST APIs to perform actions as the bot, such as sending a message with an interactive card to someone.
 To respond to events within Webex Teams, such as someone sending your bot a message or adding it to a group space, you'll need to configure webhooks.
 Webhooks will let you know when an activity has occurred so you can take action.
 Check out the Webhooks Guide for more information about configuring webhooks.

 With cards, you can give your users even more ways to interact with your bot or service, right in the Webex Teams clients.
-See the Cards Guide for more information.
+Use the Buttons and Cards Designer to quickly create and prototype cards for your bot.
+See the Buttons and Cards Guide for more information about cards.

 anchorDifferences Between Bots and Peopleanchor